SocketMobile/clubkit-ios/README.md

 @objc optional func club(_ clubMiddleware: Club, didReceive error: Error)
 ```

-Notifies receiver that a new MembershipUser object has been created
+Notifies receiver that a new MembershipUser object has been created.
 Use this to show popup views, or update the UI, etc. if desired.
-NOTE
+<b>NOTE</b> If displaying list of records in UITableView or UICollectionView, refer to this [section](#displaying-user-list) for updating the list

 ```swift
 @objc optional func club(_ clubMiddleware: Club, didCreateNewMembership user: MembershipUser)
 ```

-Notifies the delegate that a MembershipUser object has been updated
+Notifies the delegate that a MembershipUser object has been updated.
-Use this to show popup views, or update the UI, etc. if desired
+Use this to show popup views, or update the UI, etc. if desired.
+<b>NOTE</b> If displaying list of records in UITableView or UICollectionView, refer to this [section](#displaying-user-list) for updating the list

 ```swift
 @objc optional func club(_ clubMiddleware: Club, didUpdateMembership user: MembershipUser)
 ```

-Notifies the delegate that a MembershipUser object has been deleted
+Notifies the delegate that a MembershipUser object has been deleted.
-Use this to show popup views, or update the UI, etc. if desired
+Use this to show popup views, or update the UI, etc. if desired.
+<b>NOTE</b> If displaying list of records in UITableView or UICollectionView, refer to this [section](#displaying-user-list) for updating the list

 ```swift
 @objc optional func club(_ clubMiddleware: Club, didDeleteMembership user: MembershipUser)